rajnanig22/widi-seo-growth-services/notes/posts/sustainability-jargon-carbon-offset-sdgs.md

 ## Why this is the same problem, one level earlier

 [I've written before about how insider language shuts people out](/notes/insider-test-curse-of-knowledge-ngo.html), even people working in adjacent fields.
-This is the more basic version of that problem.
-It's not organisational jargon specific to one NGO.
-It's the core vocabulary of an entire sector, assumed as common knowledge when it very much isn't.
+This is the more basic version of that problem. **It's not organisational jargon specific to one NGO.
+It's the core vocabulary of an entire sector, assumed as common knowledge when it very much isn't.**

 The cost isn't abstract.
-Someone who might genuinely care, a small donor, a person affected by a policy, someone deciding what to buy, runs into the words before they get to the point.
-If the words feel like they're not meant for them, most people conclude the topic isn't for them either.
-An issue that should belong to everyone ends up held by the small group who already speak its language.
+Someone who might genuinely care, a small donor, a person affected by a policy, someone deciding what to buy, runs into the words before they get to the point. **If the words feel like they're not meant for them, most people conclude the topic isn't for them either.** An issue that should belong to everyone ends up held by the small group who already speak its language.

 ## Why this matters for how I write

-This is why fixing text isn't just about technical SEO. **Getting traffic from Google or AI is pointless if visitors land on your site and can't actually understand what you're saying**.
+This is why fixing text isn't just about technical SEO.
+Getting traffic from Google or AI is pointless if visitors land on your site and can't actually understand what you're saying.
 Canonical tags and meta tags matter, sure, but they don't help much if your copy assumes everyone is already an insider

 <hr class="rule">